ufs-community/ufs-mrweather-app/docs/UsersGuide/source/config_new_platform.rst

   The **$MACHINE** is the name of the machine that is added to the **config_machines.xml**.

-  This will test the end-to-end workflow including pre-processing, forward model and post-processing.
-The detailed information on testing can be found in the `Testing Section <https://ufs-mrapp.readthedocs.io/en/latest/testing.html>`_.
+  This will test the end-to-end workflow including pre-processing, model forecast and post-processing.